JordanRickman/b/README.md

 await b`the third, all in order`
 ```

-However, if we used `child_process.spawnSync` under the hood, there'd be lots of fancy things we couldn't do.
-Such as, we couldn't echo child process **stdout**/**stderr**, while *also* capturing it for you to save to a variable.
+However, if we used `child_process.spawnSync`, there'd be lots of fancy things we couldn't do.
+Such as, we couldn't echo child process `stdout`/`stderr`, while *also* capturing it for you to save to a variable.

 **b** chooses a hybrid approach.
 Each `b` tag returns a Promise, and if you want access to command results, you have to `await` that promise (or use `then()`).
 ```javascript